Be witness of a music story that started with a childhood dream!

 In spite of such a tragedy and human life loss, this situation as a crack in the asphalt has opened a new chapter for all of us on Earth.
 Life since that moment has never been the same.
 It’s like a heart that is broken.
 It can heal over time, yet its scar will serve as a reminder that life includes all in itself: pain and tragedy, celebration and joy.
 And somewhere between all these extremes each and every one of us has to remember how to surf, how to be, how to breathe through it all.

-After six months wondering around New York, I received a present from a dear friend, who did notice my desire to play guitar again.
+After six months of wandering around New York, I received a present from a dear friend, who did notice my desire to play guitar again.
 In an old apartment, which we were renting at that time, there was a vintage classical guitar that I tried to play each night, yet without any particular knowledge.
 What I did try to remember was how to play a short piece from my childhood.
 A “Cuban Dance”…

-Immediately, I started to wonder and hang out with the street musicians and blues guitarists around Central Park, Washington Square park, Union Square, train stops, bus stops and all over until one day life brought a great meeting that has changed the course of my life.
+Immediately, I started to wonder and hang out with the street musicians and blues guitarists around Central Park, Washington Square Park, Union Square, train stops, bus stops and all over until one day life brought a great meeting that has changed the course of my life.
 Michael Shulman, already quite an established violinist, was playing on the streets for some time, earning his bread each day by playing music only.
 While he was playing, I did approach him in the underground station with a question, if he would like to try to play together.
 He was very skeptical about this idea, as surviving on the streets sometimes is way easier alone than as a duo.
 However, he did promise to call my beeper, but he never did.
 (At that time the cellphones were still not so affordable to pay for, as it is nowadays, so, basically, we didn’t have an easy way to connect again).

 Yet, life gave us another opportunity.
 In about 2 weeks, I did see him on the train going from Manhattan to Brooklyn.
 And I did approach him again.
 And again, he was very skeptical, yet this time agreed to try it out, literally suggesting to take my guitar out of the case.
 I was stunned, as I have envisioned a very different potential for such a jam.
 While he was tuning his violin, I did take my guitar out, tuned it as well, while witnessing my insecurity, as we were observed by a wagon full of people.
 “Play something”, – he suggested.
 There was practically the only one choice for me: all that I could play at that time was the song from my childhood “Cuban Dance”.

 What was driving me those days is a childlike attitude towards life and wonder.
 It still does.
 Each time when we were lost or not knowing what to play next, Michael and I used to look at each other with the question: “So, what are we playing next?”
 “Cuban dance”, – the reply was.
-And it was unmistakable decision every single time.
+And it was an unmistakable decision every single time.
 Since then, Michael and I used to meet on many round-about-s of life and, perhaps, one day we will realize our timeless connection through music again.
 What is meant to be always belongs to the Mystery.
 We just have to trust it and do make our steps.

 After New York, I made another “jump”, towards the West Coast, to Los Angeles, and soon after pretty much all over the world.
 However, it’s better to keep these stories for another time and, maybe, in a different format.

 The “Cuban dance” was changing as I was changing; the variations of it brought me over the years to the deepest seas of Being.
 The song has been gradually losing its identity and the structure, while being reborn again and again as a new pathway of expression.
-It brought me to the “Song of the Golden Dragon”, when I was travelling for 6 months through Mexico with just a few objects at my disposal: a car, a suitcase with an amplifier and a guitar.
-No bankcards, no telephones, no computers, no GPS.
-Of course, by that time I already had more pieces in my repertoire, as, while travelling, they were forming along the path into short stories.
+It brought me to the “Song of the Golden Dragon”, when I was traveling for 6 months through Mexico with just a few objects at my disposal: a car, a suitcase with an amplifier and a guitar.
+No bank cards, no telephones, no computers, no GPS.
+Of course, by that time I already had more pieces in my repertoire, as, while traveling, they were forming along the path into short stories.
 Eventually, it brought me to the “Internal Flight”, which completely changed my perception of what music is and what life is about.

-By going to Cuba I somehow felt that the cycle of life brought a closure and, at the same time, a new opening.
+By going to Cuba I somehow felt that the cycle of life brought closure and, at the same time, a new opening.
 As it often happens, Giedrius, Indre and I go to places with no scheduled plans, but with a wonder in our hearts to explore and to receive what Life has to offer to us on the way, while sharing our gifts.

-For us, the kids of USSR, going to Cuba was a significant move, as we somehow were teleported in time to the childhood we still had a memory of, even though in a completely different color, yet, so familiar, so dear, so challenging, so colorful and, however, painful.
-By the way, this is the only place on Earth, where the old cars from the United States and the Soviet Union are living, driving, co-existing side by side as a symbolic expression of what is possible on Earth: to be and share and have place for all the colors.
+For us, the kids of the USSR, going to Cuba was a significant move, as we somehow were teleported in time to the childhood we still had a memory of, even though in a completely different color, yet, so familiar, so dear, so challenging, so colorful and, however, painful.
+By the way, this is the only place on Earth, where the old cars from the United States and the Soviet Union are living, driving, co-existing side by side as a symbolic expression of what is possible on Earth: to be and share and have a place for all the colors.

 The contrast of life that we have experienced for the first week was almost unbearable.
 I literally wanted to leave after some days in Havana.
 But Giedrius, as a wise man, was bringing patience into my heart, saying that it’s, indeed, a very special moment, which we will be eventually grateful for.
 And so it happened: Rolando made some introductions, we gathered in a house, on a balcony and had a jam, just like that.
 Just a simple jam for a few hours.